Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Results

 \subsection{Behavioral Performance}

-Training the naive agent (L=64, R=8) on one fixed reward location in the maze exhibits robust performance measures after about 350 million frames (Fig.~\ref{fig:training_DS}A).
+Training the naive agent ($L=64, R=8$) on one fixed reward location in the maze exhibits robust performance measures after about 350 million frames (Fig.~\ref{fig:training_DS}A).
 Thus our model effectively maintains information about sparse inputs in its trajectories of the RNN-like dynamics across time like in a reservoir~\citep{Jaeger2004-le}.
-This view is further supported by our simulations with reduced sequence length showing inferior performance (Fig.~\ref{fig:training_DS}~A).
+This view is further supported by our simulations with reduced sequence length showing inferior performance (Fig.~\ref{fig:training_DS}A).
 In the most extreme case ($L=1,R=1$) without sequences, essentially a pure feedforward architecture corresponding to a brain with DG output bypassing CA3, the agent did not achieve robust behavior.
 While agents with reduced sequence lengths ($L=1,16,R=8$) still can express reasonable success rates and trajectory lengths, their behavior is considerably more unstable as evidenced by the low fraction of consecutive successes (Fig.~\ref{fig:training_DS}A).
+The agent's performance is stable within a wide range of $R$ and becomes more sensitive to $R$ when running speed is slower (Fig.~\ref{fig:Hippo_R} and Tab.~\ref{tab:Hippo_R}).
 Transfer learning for new reward location and blocked paths, however, requires only about 50 million frames, and transfer learning to a new map requires about 150 million frames.
 These indicate that the agent was able to form a generalizing representation of the map and task (Fig.~\ref{fig:training_DS}B).

 The agent equipped with a sequence-generating module (CA3; eq.\ref{eq:CA3-full}) learns faster under sparse DG input than an agent in which CA3 is replaced by an LSTM core, resembling the SOTA architecture of \citet{hessel2019multi_popart} on the DMLab-30 benchmark \citep{beattie2016deepmindlab}, from which our environment is adapted.
-Our CA3 module also outperforms state-space model HiPPO-LegS \citep{gu2020hippo} and, as an additional control, randomly initialized RNNs, indicating that its theta-sequence dynamics provide a distinct advantage (Fig.\ref{fig:training_DS}C).
+Our CA3 module also outperforms state-space model HiPPO-LegS \citep{gu2020hippo} and, as an additional control, randomly initialized RNNs, indicating that its theta-sequence dynamics provide a distinct advantage (Fig.~\ref{fig:training_DS}C).